Buxton-Hollis Historical Society

 207-929-1684

-We are open to the public Thursdays starting April 11, 4-8 PM.
-Come see us!
+We are open to the public Thursdays 4-8 PM.
+Come see us or call for a special appointment.

 We have completed our 2023 program year.
 See our programs at these online links;